NASA-PDS/naif-pds4-bundler/docs/source/13_spice.rst

 A Very Brief Introduction to SPICE
 ==================================

-The SPICE (Spacecraft Planets Instrument C- Matrix Events) information system uses ancillary data to provide solar system geometry information to scientists and engineers for planetary missions in order to plan and analyze scientific observations from space-born instruments.
+The SPICE (Spacecraft, Planet, Instrument, C-Matrix, Events) information system uses ancillary data to provide solar system geometry information to scientists and engineers for planetary missions in order to plan and analyze scientific observations from space-born instruments.